CloudDataPalina/Financial-Crisis-Analysis/README.md

 ## 📈 Visualizations

-- 📉 **Net Profit vs Year-End Debt** — declining profitability vs rising debt
+The analysis includes the following key visualizations:

-- 📊 **5-Year Change in Financial Indicators** — percent changes in key metrics
+- 📊 **5-Year Dynamics of Key Indicators** — change in revenue, profit, and costs
-- 📈 **Trendlines of Gross, Operating, and Net Profit Margins** — margin deterioration over time
-- 🥧 **Expense Structure in Year 5** — cost distribution in the final year
+- 🥧 **Expense Structure in Year 5** — breakdown of final-year spending
-- 🔻 **Revenue vs Operating Expenses** — visualizing when costs exceeded income
+- 🔻 **Revenue vs. Expenses** — comparison of income vs cost growth
+- 📉 **Dynamics of Net Profit and Debt Load** — illustrating deepening losses and rising liabilities
+- 📈 **Financial Ratio Trends by Year** — Gross, Operating, and Net margin trends

-📌 *All visualizations are included in [`analysis.ipynb`](analysis.ipynb).*
+📌 *All plots are available in [`analysis.ipynb`](analysis.ipynb).*

 ---

 ## 🔍 Key Findings

-- 📉 Revenue declined by **38.5%** (from 520K to 320K)
+- Revenue declined by **38.5%** — indicating potential market share loss or shrinking demand
+- Net profit turned negative and fell nearly fourfold — confirming persistent losses
-- 📈 COGS increased by **13.8%** — efficiency worsened despite falling sales
+- COGS rose despite declining revenue — signaling a drop in operational efficiency
-- 🔻 Net Profit dropped from +$100K to –$290K — deep losses by Year 5
-- 💣 Year-End Debt rose from $80K to $520K — **6.5** increase
+- Year-end debt increased **6.5×** — highlighting growing dependency on external financing
+- Admin and marketing expenses doubled — yet failed to produce revenue growth
-- ❌ All profit margins turned negative in final years
+- All profitability margins (gross, operating, net) turned negative — confirming a deepening crisis
-- 💸 Admin & Marketing doubled while revenue fell — inefficient cost control

 ---

+## 🧠 Key Hypotheses

+- Loss of clients and contracts, decreasing demand, and growing competition
+- Poor cost control and inefficient marketing spending
+- Excessive borrowing to offset operational losses and liquidity issues

+---

 ## 💡 Recommendations

-- ✂️ **Cut overhead** — reduce unnecessary admin and marketing expenses
+- ✂️ **Cut overhead** — especially administrative and marketing expenses
-- 🔧 **Audit COGS** — improve supply chain and cost efficiency
+- 🔧 **Review COGS** — improve efficiency through supply chain audits
-- 💳 **Restructure debt** — freeze new borrowing, focus on repayment
+- 💳 **Restructure debt** — freeze new borrowing, negotiate with creditors
-- 📌 **Focus on profitable segments** — eliminate loss-making operations
+- 📌 **Focus on profitable segments** — shut down unprofitable operations
-- 📈 **Adopt data-driven analytics** — implement financial dashboards and forecasting
+- 📊 **Implement financial analytics** — enable data-driven decision-making

+---

+## 🧾 Conclusion

+Technoprom Ltd. is undergoing a deep financial crisis and faces a high risk of bankruptcy if no corrective actions are taken.
+Only a strategic transformation — improving operational efficiency, reducing debt, and strengthening financial discipline — can stabilize the company and rebuild sustainable growth.

 ---